Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 Chemical Hair Relaxers Linked to Uterine Cancer

-Unfortunately, these products are now linked to an increased risk of uterine cancer, especially for those who have regularly used relaxers and straighteners for a long period of time.
+Unfortunately, these products are now linked to an increased risk of uterine cancer, especially for those who have regularly used relaxers and straighteners for a long time.
 There are now several published scientific studies linking hair relaxers to cancer.

 If successful, you could receive financial compensation from the hair care product manufacturers that didn't warn you about the dangers of using their products.